Aura Parental Controls Review 2025: Unique and Tailored Protection

 App removal

-Although this is exclusive to Android, we were disappointed that we could easily delete the app from our phone, and our dashboard didn't notify us that it had been disconnected.
-If you have an older child or teen who's prone to breaking rules, this will make it a nightmare to keep the app on their device.
+We were disappointed that we could easily delete the app from our Android and our dashboard didn't notify us that it had been disconnected.
+If you have an older child or teen who's prone to breaking rules, this will make it a challenging to keep the app on their device.

 Overall, we had a positive experience with screen time management and content filtering features.
 The app is unobtrusive for both the parent and the child, plus it covers all the basics well.